CharlesCarr/react-stock-chart/README.md

 - Using user input stock ticker to fetch price data with Polygon.io API
 - Client side input validation to ensure user input a valid stock ticker
 - Taking fetched API data and updating data shape to fit Recharts props to display with clean, animated UI
-- Learning more about Recharts customization to layer two stock line charts on one graph for a biaxial chart
+- Learning more about Recharts customization to layer two stock line components on one chart for a biaxial chart
 - Calculating 1yr return percentages with array methods to display in separate component
 - Styling responsive React components with Chakra UI

 #### Challenges
 My first challenge that I hit in development was figuring out how to properly display multiple line charts on a single graph.
 This was difficult because the API data was structured one way and the required props for the Recharts library was very different.
 Completing this for one stock was not that difficult but for two it was a rewarding challenge when I solved it.

-A minor challenge was also navigating through the app after it was built to determine how to best check for validation of a valid ticker that would then be called and returned with the API.
-The input submit function had grown quite a bit so it took a bit to navigate and correctly set a data error state to prevent the invalid ticker symbols from being displayed as labels on the chart and let the user know the input was not a valid ticker.
+A minor challenge was also navigating through the app after it was built to determine how to best check for a valid ticker that would then be called and returned from the API.
+The input submit function had grown quite a bit so it took time to navigate and correctly set a data error state to prevent the invalid ticker symbols from being displayed as labels on the chart and let the user know the input was not a valid ticker.
 I could have avoided this of thinking about it earlier in development rather than later.

 ## Flow of Application / How to Navigate